dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 I'd love to see statistics for this, but I'd guess that only a small fraction of people finish most articles before commenting, and many don't even look at the article.
 This is not necessarily a bad thing!
 Sometimes the discussion detaches and goes into all sorts of interesting and unexpected directions.

 Sometimes this can be funny, too.
-Once I wrote about a study by [Pierson et al. (2020)](https://5harad.com/papers/100M-stops.pdf) who investigated how the racial mix of drivers stopped by police changes at different times of the year when it may be harder to see the drivers.
+Once I wrote about a study by [Pierson et al. (2020)](https://5harad.com/papers/100M-stops.pdf) who investigated how the racial mix of drivers stopped by police changes at different times of the year.
 The first comment was basically, "This is all wrong.
-There's a study by Pierson et al. (2020) that investigated..."
+There's a study by Pierson et al. (2020) who investigated..."

 ## Engagement has a sample bias.